Fact-checking Trump's CNN town hall in New Hampshire - KESQ

 Over the course of the night, Trump took questions from New Hampshire Republicans and undeclared voters who plan to vote in the 2024 GOP presidential primary about a wide range of issues.

+Trump made many false and unsubstantiated claims about the 2020 election, violence on January 6, 2021, the economy and his handling of records after leaving the White House.

-Here is a fact check of some of Trump’s other claims in the speech.
+Here is a fact check of some of Trump’s other claims during the townhall.

 2020 Election